Twarner491/TeddyWarner.org/docs/Projects/LearnedSpectrum.md

 <h4> Do biometrics relate to man's perception of time and space? </h4>

-Yes, biometrics may be able to provide a window into man's subjective expierence to time.
+Yes, biometrics may be able to provide a window into man's subjective experience of time.
 But what biometrics?

 - Facial muscle activity: The dynamic electromyographic activity in the corrugator-supercilii muscle over time reflects objective time and predicts subjective judgments of duration [^36].
 This suggests that subjective duration could be an embodiment process based on motor information changing over time and associated feelings.
 - Heart rate: Pulse rate has been found to correlate with subjective well-being metrics and could potentially offer insights into time perception [^37].
 Additionally, heart rate variability, measured through the Lorenz plot area, has been used in stress estimation models, which could indirectly relate to time perception [^38].